 Stationary.
-Save the dates, your full invitation suite (including an addressed envelope), day-of info, vow books, program stationary, etc. Ask your stationary designer to give you an extra invitation suite just to photograph.
+Save the dates, your full invitation suite (including an addressed envelope), day-of info, vow books, program stationary, menus, table numbers, etc. Ask your stationary designer to give you an extra invitation suite just to photograph.
 Make sure to keep your stationary as flat as possible.

 Florals.
 Bridal bouquet, the bridal party bouquets, the groom and groomsmen’s boutonnieres, parent flowers, etc. Bonus points if you ask your florist to give you a couple extra flowers to help me style your flat-lays with.

 Gifts.
-If you’re exchanging gifts, make sure to let your photographer know!
+If you’re exchanging notes or gifts, make sure to let your photographer know!
 I’ve photographed all types of gifts including guest welcome baskets, gifts for the bride, groom, bridal party and parent gifts.